Undergraduate Major

 Build essential skills and knowledge to meet your career or study goals.
 Topics you’ll cover include:

-• Develop industry-relevant skills in theatrical and creative production.
+• Develop collaborative, industry-relevant skills in acting, directing, stagecraft and production.

 Your career